 IV.
 Tile

-Ensure that the tile you opt for was primarily intended for
+Usage: Ensure that the tile you opt for was primarily intended for

 use on floors and no other surfaces e.g. walls.
 A little trick that could help